Skip to main content

 Karrah has received a number of awards and recognition and serves on various boards and commissions.
 Most recently, Mayor James Mueller of the City of South Bend, IN, honored Karrah with the “Key to the City.”
 Karrah’s Alma Mater, Purdue University honored her as a 2022 College of Liberal Arts Distinguished Alumna.
 She was named to the Indianapolis Business Journal’s prestigious Forty leaders under 40 2022 list and IBJ's inaugural 250 most influential leaders 2022.
 In 2021, the South Bend Regional Chamber named her their 2021 Woman of Influence.
 In October of 2021, the chief justice of the Indiana Supreme Court, Justice Rush, asked Karrah to serve as the executive branch’s representative on the Indiana Supreme Court’s Commission on Equity and Access within Indiana Courts.
 Karrah not only served on the commission but also chaired the subcommittee within the commission which examined pathways to the legal profession’s bench and bar for historically underrepresented groups.
 She is also a member of the Center for Digital Government’s Digital Equity Advisory Committee, the NASHP Population and Public Health Steering Committee, a member of the Board of Governors for the Indiana Economic Club and she a member of the Board of Directors for Sunz Insurance and Sunz Holdings LLC (Bradenton, Florida).

-Following our lunch and keynote, students will make their way over to the Norman Center.
 For the remainder of the afternoon, you'll have the opportunity to participate in three different breakout sessions aligning with this year's conference theme.

 These sessions and the conference will conclude around 4:30pm.